When assessing if the Hawk is fit for purpose for a particular application - a battery life estimate is invaluable.

-- LiPo batteries have a 5% self discharge rate per month - given this, the battery will self discharge (even when the Hawk is not in use) - over 20 months.
+- LiPo batteries have a 1-5% self discharge rate per month - given this, the battery will self discharge (even when the Hawk is not in use) - over 20 months in the worst case (5% self discharge rate).
 This puts an upper limit on battery life

 Approximate Upload Energy Usage

 |Cost per upload connection||4.86E-05||Ah|

 |Cost per record upload||4.40E-06||Ah|

 The above shows the approximate energy per successful upload in good signal (i.e. no connection retries/timeouts etc)

 - Device with 1 x I²C sensor, which draws 30mA for 2 seconds when taking a reading